emilienbidet/emilienbidet/README.md

 - 🌱 I’m currently learning **React native**

-- 👨‍💻 All of my projects are available at [emilienbidet.fr](emilienbidet.fr)
+- 👨‍💻 All of my projects are available at [emilienbidet.dev](emilienbidet.dev)

 - 💬 Ask me about **Javascript, React JS**